brave/qa-resources/wikitemplate-android.md

 - [ ] Verify add a bookmark on custom tab gets sync'd across all devices in the chain
 - [ ] Verify you are able to create a standalone sync chain with one device

-## Bravery settings

-- [ ] Check that HTTPS Everywhere works by loading http://https-everywhere.badssl.com/
-- [ ] Turning HTTPS Everywhere off and shields off both disable the redirect to https://https-everywhere.badssl.com/
-- [ ] Check that toggling to blocking and allow ads works as expected
-- [ ] Test that clicking through a cert error in https://badssl.com/ works
-- [ ] Visit https://brianbondy.com/ and then turn on script blocking, nothing should load.
-Allow it from the script blocking UI in the URL bar and it should work.
-- [ ] Test that about:preferences default Bravery settings take effect on pages with no site settings
-- [ ] Test that 3rd party storage results are blank at https://jsfiddle.net/7ke9r14a/7/ when 3rd party cookies are blocked
-### Fingerprint Tests
-  - [ ] Visit https://browserleaks.com/webrtc, ensure 2 blocked items are listed in shields
-  - [ ] Test that https://diafygi.github.io/webrtc-ips/ doesn't leak IP address when `Block all fingerprinting protection` is on

 ## Content tests

 - [ ] Go to https://brianbondy.com/ and click on the twitter icon on the top right.
 Test that context menus work in the new twitter tab